JasmineSJYThompson/waifu-maker/README.md

 # Waifu Maker - AI Voice Generation & Chat

 A modern web application that combines ElevenLabs voice generation with Mistral AI for interactive conversations.
-Features a 2D talking avatar that visualizes AI speech with lip-sync animations.
+Features a 2D talking avatar that visualizes AI speech with lip-sync animations, plus a VTuber mode with Live2D Cubism SDK integration.

 ## ✨ Features